slsheldon/ssg-bid/content/02-Community/04-Workshops/en.md

 title: Workshops
 description:  Description.
 category: Community
-subCategory: Forum
+subCategory: Workshops
 image: /images/Zebras_Cropped.jpg
 imageTitle: Zebras.
 By Marieke Kuijpers via freeimages.com.
 Freeimages content license.
 imageLink: http://www.freeimages.com/photo/zebra-in-black-white-1381687
 ---
 # Capacity Enhancement Workshops

 The BID programme includes capacity enhancement workshops organised by the programme coordinator for each of the three target geographic areas (Sub-Saharan Africa, the Caribbean and the Pacific).
-The objective of these workshops is “*to address potential capacity needs of project leads and their teams for project implementation*“.
+The objective of these workshops is *to address potential capacity needs of project leads and their teams for project implementation*.
 The workshops are planned for the start and mid-term of the implementation period of the funded projects.

-In addition to ensuring that all project teams have at least the basic capacity required to implement their projects, the BID workshops will  provide the opportunity for project representatives to interact among themselves and with potential mentors and trainers.
+In addition to ensuring that all project teams have the basic capacity required to implement their projects, the BID workshops will  provide the opportunity for project representatives to interact among themselves and with potential mentors and trainers.

 The workshops will be organized with implementing partners in the target regions.
 They will be co-funded using BID funds, with support from the Secretariat and the implementing partners.